 As a request or an application for a default judgment is part of normal civil court procedures in Gibraltar, it will have been necessary for a claimant to issue a claim in the normal way - see the page How to proceed.
-In general terms, a claim form must contain details of the parties, brief details of the claim and, if possible, a statement as to the amount of money being claimed and whether the amount expected to recover falls into one of the following bands: not more than £10000 more than £10000 but not more than £15000 not more than £1000
+In general terms, a claim form must contain details of the parties, brief details of the claim and, if possible, a statement as to the amount of money being claimed and whether the amount expected to recover falls into one of the following bands:

+more than £10000 but not more than £15000

+more than £15000.